pagkly/Zed/Investopedia4/Housing Unit.md

 ## Recording Housing Units

-Each year, the U.S. Census Bureau provides housing unit estimates for all counties and states.
+Each year, the U.S. Census Bureau provides [[Housing Unit|housing unit]] estimates for all counties and states.
 These estimates are used as controls for the tracking of population growth or loss for cities and towns.

 Estimates start with the most recent census data, then add in the estimated amount of new residential construction and mobile homes.
 Next, the estimated housing units lost is subtracted and results in the annual estimate figure.

 There were 139.7 million housing units in the U.S. in 2019, according to the [[U.S. Census Bureau]](https://www.census.gov/quickfacts/fact/table/US/VET605219), up from an estimated 138.5 million units in 2018.

-There are three types of situations that determine the loss of a housing unit:
+There are three types of situations that determine the loss of a [[Housing Unit|housing unit]]:

 -   An interior exposed to the elements
 -   Demolished unit